Inner Child Healing Journal Prompts to Reconnect, Reflect, and Heal

 Childhood pain persists into adulthood.
 Studies in cognitive-behavioral therapy integrate the “inner child healing” concept to explain how early unmet needs give rise to persistent thought patterns.

 Writing lays those patterns bare.
-Expressive-writing experiments by Pennebaker and colleagues found improved immune function and reduced health-center visits four months after people wrote about trauma for 15 minutes a day over four days.
+Expressive-writing experiments by Pennebaker and colleagues found improved immune function and reduced health-center visits four months after people wrote about trauma for 15 minutes a day over four days3.
 Journaling, therefore, meets two clinical goals at once: emotional disclosure and cognitive reappraisal.

 Daily Signs Your Younger Self Is Still Hurting